simonberner/mcp-ts-demo-cf/README.md

 ![example](example.png)

-## Good to know
+## Nice to know

-- [zod](https://github.com/colinhacks/zod?tab=readme-ov-file#introduction) is a TypeScript-first declaration and validation library.
+- [zod](https://github.com/colinhacks/zod?tab=readme-ov-file#introduction) is used to define the schema for the arguments of the MCPServer tools.